By Anand Goel, CEO and Founder of Optimized Payments

 This session is essential to treasury and finance professionals who want to build payments competency and effectively manage reconciliation and the cost of payments.
 Attendees will hear how Priceline implemented a data services solution and were able to eliminate the manual work of one FTE and drive interchange cost savings.
 Attendees will also have an opportunity to ask about the application of data services for their organization.

 Learn how you can simplify and automate payments management.
 AFP 2022 is your destination for educational sessions on payments, treasury management and more.
-Register by September 16 to save $350.
+Register for AFP 2022.